Fritz Czermak

 Fritz Czermak (24 March 1894 - 8 April 1966) was a German politician of the Free Democratic Party (FDP) and former member of the German Bundestag.

 Life

 Czermak was a member of the state parliament in Hesse from 1950 to 1954 and was the parliamentary group chairman of the GB/BHE there until 7 November 1953.
 He was a member of the German Bundestag from 1953 to 1957.

+From 1958 until 1961, Czermak was under investigation after a resident of Olomuc, a concentration camp survivor, claimed that he had been denounced by Czermak to the local Gestapo office in 1940.
+However, the prosecution discontinued the investigation against Czermak.
+In his discontinuation decision, Fritz Bauer argued that even if Czermak had sent a letter to the Gestapo, it could not be established with sufficient certainty that it was this letter that led to the arrest.